 12. The border scam

 I noticed this one at one of the border passing between Thailand and Cambodia.
-I arrived at the immigration office and the guy there wouldn’t accept my $30 bill and was asking for 40 even.
-And there was a clear writing on the wall behind him stating the price of $30 USD for the visa on arrival.
+I arrived at the immigration office and the guy there wouldn’t accept my $30 bill and was even asking for $40.
+Did I mention that there was a clear writing on the wall behind him stating the price of $30 USD for the visa on arrival?

 Solution: They are just waiting for you to lose your patience.
 You should stand your ground, be patient and not accept to pay anything above the $30 fee.